 - Lessons at multiple levels (CASAS Skill Levels A, AA, AAA, and AAAA)

 - Learning plans linked to CASAS Competencies and Content Standards

-- Both informal and formal standardized CASAS assessment evidence
+- Informal and formal standardized CASAS assessment evidence

 - Special features and strategies to meet individual differences — alternate formats, metacognitive skills, self-determination skills, and community infusion

 Log In and Access the Curriculum Modules Now!

 Access the complete curriculum, or choose a module below.

 CASAS developed the modules jointly with an advisory committee and curriculum writers representing low-level literacy youth and adults.
 We appreciate the work of those whose names appear on each module as well as the consultants and practitioners who contributed ideas, feedback, and an enormous amount of effort: Sabra Barfield, Nancie Payne, Ann Marie Smith, and Anita White.

 CASAS thanks the California State Council on Developmental Disabilities for funding development.